brwhale/KataScript/README.md

 ----

 ## C++ Integration
 KataScript is a single header file.
 To include KataScript into your project simply put KataScript.hpp into your project, `#define KATASCRIPT_IMPL` in exactly `1` cpp file, and then #include it wherever you need.
+Note that KataScript's implementation uses C++20, so you need g++9/MSVC19 or higher to compile it.

 ```c++
 #define KATASCRIPT_IMPL